-Thankfully I had overcome my concerns about being married, having being engaged previously and I knew my issues concerning being a parent, were not psychological, they were emotional.
+Thankfully I had overcome my concerns about being married (having been engaged previously) and I knew my issues concerning being a parent, were emotional.

 All the experiences shaped me into being who I am (the rough and the smooth) like anyone else.